 Colonoscopy for smart medicine

+Smart medicine is the application of AI to improve the ability of medical services, which is the trend of future medical advancement.
 Smart medical care is to create a regional medical information platform for health records and use advanced Internet of Things technology to realize the interaction among patient-medical staff, institutions and equipment for achieving informatization gradually.
 Intelligent medicine cannot be separated from AI technology.
 On the basis of digital medicine, internet medicine and mobile medicine, smart medicine is gradually taking shape.

-Smart medicine is the application of AI to improve the ability of medical services, which is the trend of future medical advancement.
-Its emergence provides a new feasible path to solve the outstanding problems that restrict the medical development.
+The emergence of smart medicine provides a new feasible path to solve the outstanding problems that restrict the medical development.
 Intelligent medical care plays an important role in science, it not only changes the traditional diagnosis and treatment methods but also improves the accuracy and efficiency, in addition, it relies on the advanced algorithms and powerful computing power of AI technology to significantly increase the success rate of medical innovation research and development and shorten time.
-In addition, smart medical can also solve social problems such as insufficient medical resources, unbalanced regional distribution, costs, personalized medical services, and respond to aging and chronic disease diagnosis and treatment needs.
+In addition, smart medicine can also solve social problems, such as insufficient medical resources, unbalanced regional distribution, costs, personalized medical services, and respond to aging and chronic disease diagnosis and treatment needs.
 With the development of smart medical technology, AI can completely assist doctors in such arduous diagnoses in future, for example pathological diagnosis, laboratory test diagnosis, and imaging diagnosis.

 Colonoscopy Continuum Robot-assist System

 Regarding the colonoscopy continuum robot-assisted system, some scholars have studied structural design, passability, compliance control based on force perception, and multi-motor control system design.
-Lee et al[19] proposed a caterpillar-like flexible self-propelled colonoscopy robot, which can effectively corner bends and conducted clinical trials; Breedveld P proposed a colonoscopy robot movement method based on a rollable doughnut[20].
+Lee et al[19] proposed a caterpillar-like flexible self-propelled colonoscopy robot, which can effectively corner bends and conducted clinical trials, while Breedveld proposed a colonoscopy robot movement method based on a rollable doughnut[20].
 Scholars research on the relevant working environment and clinical experiment results of the colonoscopy continuum robot assistance system, the flexible arbitrary bending of the colonoscopy assistance system, the exploration of the biomimetic and the continuum robot design, which are the most irreplaceable (DW4) part of the robot-assisted colonoscopy system, its structure and design provide an important reference.

 Flexible endoscopy control robot